osu-crypto/libOTe/AUDIT.md

 - `OtExt_SoftSpoken_AesState_Audit_Test` checks the index-seven split against independently derived key eight and exercises the parent usage limit after a seeded split.

+## AUD-044: Moving a Subspace VOLE sender lost pending corrections

+Status: fixed

+Affected code:

+- Move construction and move assignment in `SubspaceVoleSender`.

+Concern:

+The move operations transferred the code and base VOLE state but omitted the pending message buffer.
+Move construction left the corrections in the source.
+Move assignment also retained any stale corrections in the destination.

+Impact:

+A caller that moved the public low-level sender after generating corrections could send an empty or cross-session transcript.
+The peer could then block, reject the transcript, or use corrections from the wrong protocol state.

+Resolution:

+Both move operations now transfer the pending message buffer.
+The buffer move also leaves the source container empty.

+Verification:

+- `OtExt_SoftSpoken_BufferState_Audit_Test` checks move construction and move assignment with nonempty source and destination buffers.

+## AUD-045: TwoOneRTCR moves omitted their AES state

+Status: fixed

+Affected code:

+- Move construction and move assignment in `TwoOneRTCR`.

+Concern:

+The custom move operations transferred the hash key and tweak state but did not move the `AESRekeyManager` base.
+A move-constructed object therefore had no AES key.
+A move-assigned object retained the destination's previous AES key.

+Impact:

+Continuing the hash through a moved object could evaluate unseeded AES state or combine one session's tweak state with another session's AES key.
+The sender and receiver would then derive inconsistent random-OT outputs.

+Resolution:

+The move operations now transfer the `AESRekeyManager` base before transferring the hash and tweak state.
+The source manager becomes logically unseeded.

+Verification:

+- `OtExt_SoftSpoken_BufferState_Audit_Test` checks the AES key after move construction and move assignment.
+It also checks that both sources reject later AES use.

+## AUD-046: Subspace VOLE receive validation was debug-only

+Status: fixed

+Affected code:

+- Receive-buffer handling in `SubspaceVoleReceiver::recv()` and
+  `SubspaceVoleReceiver::getMessage()`.

+Concern:

+Release builds omitted the checks for unread corrections and receive-buffer bounds.
+The low-level interface could discard unread data or construct a span outside the active buffer.
+Its size calculations also allowed unsigned wrap.

+Impact:

+Incorrect low-level batch accounting could produce invalid VOLE correlations or an out-of-bounds span.
+The current high-level SoftSpoken loops provide balanced sizes, so this issue required direct low-level misuse or corrupted caller state.

+Resolution:

+The lifecycle and bounds checks now run in every build.
+Checked multiplication, addition, and subtraction reject unrepresentable receive sizes without clearing the active buffer.

+Verification:

+- `OtExt_SoftSpoken_BufferState_Audit_Test` rejects unread-buffer replacement,
+  over-read, invalid padding, and wrapped receive dimensions.

+## AUD-047: Empty malicious SoftSpoken calls desynchronized the parties

+Status: fixed

+Affected code:

+- Input validation in `SoftSpokenMalOtReceiver::receive()`.

+Concern:

+The malicious sender rejected an empty OT request before protocol setup.
+The receiver accepted the request and started base generation or expansion.

+Impact:

+An honest pair given empty inputs followed different protocol paths.
+The receiver could consume persistent state before the sender closed the channel.

+Resolution:

+The receiver now rejects an empty request before base generation, seed exchange, or counter advancement.

+Verification:

+- `OtExt_SoftSpoken_BufferState_Audit_Test` submits empty receiver inputs and checks that the receiver retains its initial protocol state.

+## AUD-048: Subspace VOLE reservation multiplied by code length twice

+Status: fixed

+Affected code:

+- Both overloads of `SubspaceVoleSender::reserveMessages()`.

+Concern:

+The two-argument overload converted random and chosen VOLE counts into message blocks.
+The one-argument overload then multiplied that block count by the code length again.

+Impact:

+For field size two and 4,096 chosen chunks, the sender reserved about 1 GiB for an approximately 8 MiB correction buffer.
+Large, valid OT requests could cause avoidable allocation failure or memory pressure.

+Resolution:

+The one-argument overload now treats its input as a block count.
+Both overloads use checked arithmetic before reserving the exact block count plus temporary padding.

+Verification:

+- `OtExt_SoftSpoken_BufferState_Audit_Test` checks the exact capacity for a chosen-VOLE reservation and rejects a wrapped reservation.

+## AUD-049: Malicious SoftSpoken batching left its chunk count at zero

+Status: fixed

+Affected code:

+- `SoftSpokenMalOtReceiver::runBatch()`.

+Concern:

+The receiver declared `numChunks` but never assigned the number of chunks.
+Its initial reservation was always empty.
+After a communication boundary, subtracting the processed count from zero wrapped to a large integer.

+Impact:

+The receiver repeatedly grew its first correction buffer.
+Later reservations requested a complete communication window even when fewer chunks remained.
+AUD-048 amplified the resulting memory cost.

+Resolution:

+The receiver now computes the chunk count from the input length before its first reservation.
+The calculation avoids addition-based ceiling overflow.

+Verification:

+- Existing malicious SoftSpoken tests exercise the corrected batching path.
+- The reservation checks in `OtExt_SoftSpoken_BufferState_Audit_Test` cover the shared correction-buffer accounting.